BadreddineBoukemouche/BadreddineBoukemouche/README.md

 - 👋 Hi, I’m @BadreddineBoukemouche
-- 👀 I’m interested in Construction Designer
+- 👀 I’m interested in Civil engineering
-- 🌱 I’m currently learning Construction Works Manager
+- 🌱 I’m currently learning Technical drawings and reinforced concrete projection and manage building works
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: badro
+- 😄 Pronouns: Badro
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Crazy boy

 <!---
 BadreddineBoukemouche/BadreddineBoukemouche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.